Koko (music venue): 2020–present: Fire and reopening

-A large fire at the building during renovation work was reported at 8:56 pm on 6 January 2020; eight fire engines and about 60 firefighters attended, and the blaze was declared under control at 2:37 am.
+A large fire at the building during renovation work was reported at 8:56 pm on 6 January 2020; eight fire engines and about 60 firefighters tended to it, and the blaze was declared under control at 2:37 am.
 The cause of the fire is not known as of 7 January 2020, but the damage appears to have been contained to the roof of the building.

-Following a multimillion pound refurbishment, KOKO reopened in April 2022.
+Following a multimillion-pound refurbishment, Koko reopened in April 2022.
 The inaugural concert featured Arcade Fire, marking the release of their sixth studio album We.

 Sustainability programme

-Since the 2004 restoration, KOKO's commitment to sustainability has been recognised with an award for Environmental Excellence in Camden Organisations (EECO), for Innovation in Waste Management and Recycling.
+Since the 2004 restoration, Koko's commitment to sustainability has been recognised with an award for Environmental Excellence in Camden Organisations (EECO), for Innovation in Waste Management and Recycling.
 The venue has been praised for "the continued exceptional effort by staff to achieve a 95% recycling rate in the difficult events and entertainment industry, and for the use of recycled materials within the building in order to close the recycling loop."

-The key points in KOKO's innovative recycling and waste management strategy include: